Information on Surrogacy

 Answer

 My husband has a warped sense of humor.
-This was his favorite part of the surrogacy!
-He loved saying "What do I care- they're not mine."
-He'd say this deadpan, then just walk off and let me explain!
+This was his favorite part of surrogacy!
+He loved saying “What do I care- they’re not mine.”
+He’d say this deadpan, then just walk off and let me explain!
 It was a fun game for him.

 But seriously, you tell them whatever you want.
 If it's a total stranger and you don't want to get into it, just say "thanks" and leave it at that.
 If it is someone you will be seeing on a regular basis who will wonder what happened to the baby, a short "my wife is a surrogate" is appropriate.